Jacques-on-Call/edit-ui/README.md

 *   The provided `cloudflare-worker-code.js` speaks the **Standard Flow**.

 To ensure success, the frontend in this directory must be paired with a backend that also uses the Standard Web Flow.

 ---

+## TipTap Editor and Content Pipeline

+This project includes a powerful, mobile-first content editor built with [TipTap](https://tiptap.dev/).
+The editor is designed to provide a clean, intuitive writing experience, while also ensuring that the content is saved in a structured, predictable format.

+### What it is

+The TipTap editor is a rich text editor that allows for the creation of various content blocks, including headings, paragraphs, images, callouts, and code blocks.
+It features a user-friendly toolbar for formatting and a sophisticated paste-handling mechanism that cleans and transforms content from various sources like Google Docs and Microsoft Word.

+### Why we built it

+The primary motivation for building this custom editor was to create a content creation experience that is optimized for mobile devices.
+Existing solutions like Decap CMS, while powerful, often have a user experience that is better suited for desktop environments.

+By building our own editor, we have full control over the user interface and can ensure that it is as intuitive and efficient as possible for on-the-go content creation and editing.

+Furthermore, by saving the content as a structured JSON object, we create a clean separation between the content and its presentation.
+This makes the content more portable, easier to analyze, and future-proofs it for use with other systems, including AI agents.

+### How it works

+The content pipeline consists of several key components:

+1.  **The Editor (`Editor.jsx`):** This is the main React component that houses the TipTap editor.
+It is responsible for rendering the editor, handling user input, and managing the editor's state.

+2.  **The Toolbar (`Toolbar.jsx`):** This component provides the user with a set of tools for formatting the content, such as applying bold or italic styles, creating headings, and inserting images.

+3.  **The Sanitizer (`sanitizer.js`):** When content is pasted into the editor, it first goes through a sanitization process.
+This process, which uses the `sanitize-html` library, removes any unwanted HTML tags and attributes, ensuring that the content is clean and secure.

+4.  **The Heuristic Transformer (`Editor.jsx`):** After sanitization, the content goes through a transformation process that applies a set of heuristic rules to detect the semantic intent of the pasted content.
+For example, a paragraph with a background color is converted into a "callout" block, and text with a monospace font is converted into a "code" block.

+5.  **The JSON Converter (`converter.js`):** The editor's content is stored internally as a Prosemirror document (a JSON-like structure).
+The `converter.js` module contains functions to convert this internal representation to our custom JSON schema and back.
+This custom schema is what gets saved to the file's frontmatter.

+6.  **The Astro Renderer (`ContentRenderer.astro`):** On the Astro side, the `ContentRenderer.astro` component is responsible for taking the structured JSON data from the frontmatter and rendering it into HTML using a set of corresponding Astro components (`Heading.astro`, `Paragraph.astro`, etc.).

+### Struggles and Questions

+During the development of this feature, I encountered a few challenges:

+*   **Build Process:** I faced some persistent issues with the `run_in_bash_session` tool, which prevented me from running the `npm run build` command in the `react-login` directory.
+This was a significant blocker for the Decap CMS integration, which ultimately led to the decision to remove it.
+*   **Decap CMS Integration:** My initial plan was to integrate the TipTap editor with Decap CMS as a custom widget.
+However, I was unable to find a straightforward way to do this with the `astro-decap-cms` integration.
+This, combined with the user's feedback that Decap CMS is not ideal for mobile users, led to the decision to build the editor as a standalone component.
+*   **Content Rendering Bug:** I am currently investigating a bug where the editor is displaying raw JSON instead of the rendered content.
+I have added a `console.log` statement to help debug this issue and am waiting for feedback from the user.

+An open question I have is how to best handle the API endpoints for saving and loading content.
+Currently, the editor communicates directly with a Cloudflare Worker.
+It might be beneficial to create a more abstract API layer in the future to decouple the frontend from the specific backend implementation.

+---